tatarkajenej/SegVer-O-1-2-/README.md

 Both executables take four integer arguments and a fifth optional string argument like so:
 > `build/<name> w1 w2 m n [certpath]`

-The arguments `w1`, `w2` determine which family of coordinate configurations will be used (see below for details), `m`, `n` specify the ambient P^m x P^n in which the coordinate configuration will be constructed and the optional `certpath` argument is a path specifying where the certificate of the computation should be stored.
+The arguments `w1`, `w2` determine which family of coordinate configurations will be used (see below for details), `m`, `n` specify the ambient $\mathbb P^m \times \mathbb P^n$ in which the coordinate configuration will be constructed and the optional `certpath` argument is a path specifying where the certificate of the computation should be stored.
 If omitted, `certpath` defaults to `cert/<name>-w1-w2-m-n.run` (hence they do not mix with or overwrite the presupplied certificates in `certificates`).

 Note that the input is not currated in any sophisticated way, therefore, bad inputs (e.g., `w1` or `w2` out of range, negative `m` or `n` or an ugly (`m`,`n`) passed to the executable for the nice case or vice versa) may variously result in segmentation faults or errors on failed assert statements.